bdonnelly84/Python/README.md

 Learning this programming language.
 All of my programs and tests will be kept in this repository.

 Currently working through the Python Modules @ Codecademy.
-The programs written in these Modules are stored in the Codecademy Folder.
+The programs written in these Modules are in the **Codecademy** Folder.

+Also, making my way through "Python for Informatics" [V: 2.7.1].
+Solutions to the chapter exercises are in the **Python_For_Informatics** Folder.